-(As per the requirement of the Fifth Schedule of Regulation 14 of Securities and Exchange Board of India (Portfolio Managers) Regulation 1993).
+(As per the requirement of the Fifth Schedule of Regulation 22 of Securities and Exchange Board of India (Portfolio Managers) Regulation 2020).

 - A. This Disclosure Document pertains to the disclosures hereby made by Marcellus Investment Managers Private Limited (the "Company/Portfolio Manager").
-This Disclosure Document is filed with the Securities Exchange Board of India ("SEBI") along with the certificate set out at Schedule 1 of this Disclosure Document, in terms of Regulation 14 of the SEBI (Portfolio Managers) Regulations, 1993. - B. The purpose of this Disclosure Document is to provide essential information about the Portfolio Management Services to assist and enable investors in making informed decisions prior to engaging the Portfolio Manager. - C. The Disclosure Document sets forth necessary information about the Portfolio Manager required by an investor before investing, and the investor may also be advised to retain the Disclosure Document for future reference. - D. All the intermediaries involved in the scheme are registered with SEBI as on the date of the Disclosure Document. - E. The name, phone number, e-mail address of the Principal Officer so designated by the Portfolio Manager is:
+This Disclosure Document is filed with the Securities Exchange Board of India ("SEBI") along with the certificate set out at Schedule 1 of this Disclosure Document, in terms of Regulation 22 of the SEBI (Portfolio Managers) Regulations, 2020. - B. The purpose of this Disclosure Document is to provide essential information about the Portfolio Management Services to assist and enable investors in making informed decisions prior to engaging the Portfolio Manager. - C. The Disclosure Document sets forth necessary information about the Portfolio Manager required by an investor before investing, and the investor may also be advised to retain the Disclosure Document for future reference. - D. The name, phone number, e-mail address of the Principal Officer so designated by the Portfolio Manager is:

-Name of the Principal Officer Saurabh Mukherjea Phone +91-22-48809929 Email saurabh@marcellus.in Registered Office Address 602, Odyssey - 1, Hiranandani Gardens, Powai, Mumbai, India - 400076
+Name of the Principal Officer Saurabh Mukherjea Phone +91-22-48809929 Email saurabh@marcellus.in Desistand Office Address 602, Odyssey - 1, Hiranandani Gardens, Registered Office Address Powai, Mumbai, India - 400076 929, B Wing, Ground Floor, DBS Business Corporate office Address: Centre, Kanakia Wall street, Andheri Kurla Road, Andheri (East), Mumbai - 400093

-Securities & Exchange Board of India (Portfolio Managers) Regulations 1993,
+Securities & Exchange Board of India (Portfolio Managers) Regulations 2020,

-Regulation 14
+Regulation 22

-Name of the Portfolio Manager

-Marcellus Investment Managers Private Ltd
+Name of the Portfolio Manager : Marcellus Investment Managers Private Ltd

 Regd.
-Office Address

-602, Odyssey - 1, Hiranandani Gardens,
+Office Address : 602, Odyssey - 1, Hiranandani Gardens,